sundar19/Porting-PetaLinux-15.4-to-18.3-for-Zynq7000-ZC702-/README.md

 Copy the BOOT.bin and image.ub in your SD card and load it inside your FPGA and power up

 For Building your own OS,

-1. build using the given .hdf & .bit file with your petalinux
+1.build using the given .hdf & .bit file with your petalinux

 2.Replace the existing system-user.dtsi with the file provided